Armenian Soviet Socialist Republic: Brezhnev era

 After Leonid Brezhnev assumed power in 1964, Khrushchev's reforms were partly curtailed.
 However, although the Soviet state remained ever wary of the potential resurgence of Armenian nationalism, it did not impose the sort of restrictions seen during Stalin's time.
 On 24 April 1965, thousands of Armenians demonstrated in the streets of Yerevan during the 50th anniversary of the Armenian genocide.
 In the aftermath of these demonstrations, the memorial in honor of the genocide victims was erected at the Tsitsernakaberd hill above the Hrazdan gorge in Yerevan in 1967.
 The government also permitted the construction of other monuments honoring important national events in Armenian history, such as the battles of Sardarapat and Bash Abaran.
 The government likewise approved the creation of monuments dedicated to popular Armenian figures, like Yervand Kochar's statues of the fifth-century military commander Vardan Mamikonian and the folk hero David of Sassoun.
+In sports, the era saw the victory of FC Ararat Yerevan in the 1973 Top League and Soviet Cup against Dinamo Kiev.

-The Brezhnev era saw the rise of corruption and shadow economy.
+During the Brezhnev years, the Soviet Union began to see the rise of corruption and shadow economy.
 Materials allocated for the building of new homes, such as cement and concrete, were diverted for other uses, and bribery and a lack of oversight produced shoddily built and weakly supported apartment buildings.
 The impact of this problem was later evidenced during the 1988 Armenian earthquake—when the earthquake hit, the Brezhnevka apartments were the most susceptible to collapse, while the older buildings better withstood the quake.
 When compared to other parts of the Soviet Union, the republics of Transcaucasia and Central Asia had the highest levels of corruption.